RadhikaCongreja/DailySync/README.md

 - React team for the amazing framework
 - FastAPI team for the high-performance backend framework
 - Open source community for inspiration and tools
+- All productivity enthusiasts who inspired this project

 ---